 and i know it'd be bad

 A Toy Orchestra song!
 The big band sound of the recording preserves the pure chaotic joy of the original sing-along format.
 More songs should have tuba.
-There's just scientifically nothing wrong with this song.
+Apparently it was written in about an hour, and it feels like it, but not in a bad way.
+There's scientifically nothing wrong with this song.
 It's short, it's simple, it's perfect.